philrz/super/docs/tutorials/super-for-jq.md

 ```
 While these fields have some useful information, we'll decide to drop them here
 and focus on other top-level fields.
 To do this, we can use the
-[drop operator](../language/operators/drop.md) to whittle down the data:
+[`drop` operator](../language/operators/drop.md) to whittle down the data:
 ```
 super -Z -c 'over this | fuse | drop head,base,_link | sample' prs.json
 ```
-Ok, this looks more reasonable and is now only 120 lines of pretty-printed ZSON.
+Ok, this looks more reasonable and is now only 120 lines of pretty-printed JSUP.

 One more annoying detail here about JSON: time values are stored as strings,
 in this case, in ISO format, e.g., we can pull this value out with